 White plantation shutters have been a classic in homes across the United States for years.
 These window treatments are popular for their energy efficiency, light control and clean lines that complement all kinds of home styles.
-Not to mention, white fits with anything, even as décor tastes transition over the years.
+In addition, white goes with anything, even as décor tastes transition over the years.

 With white window treatments, it’s fine to be apprehensive that the sun can discolor them.
 This is particularly true if your home gets a lot of intense sunlight or faces south.
-It’s helpful to know that not all window treatments are made the same.
-And that certain plantation shutters are more susceptible to yellowing than others.
+It’s helpful to know that not all window treatments are manufactured the same.
+And that certain plantation shutters are more vulnerable to yellowing than others.
 Here’s why.

 Why Plantation Shutters Turn Yellow

-The sun’s ultraviolet rays are responsible for giving you painful sunburns.
-They’re also responsible for yellowing your white plantation shutters, especially if you have poorly or overseas-made shutters.
+The sun’s ultraviolet rays are responsible for giving you irritating sunburns.
+They’re also responsible for yellowing your white plantation shutters, especially if you have cheap or overseas-made shutters.
 These harmful rays can attack the protective coating over time.
-Once the coating is removed, the sun could fade the paint and cause it to appear yellow.
+Once the coating is removed, the sun can weaken the paint and cause it to appear yellow.

 Consistent cleaning will help keep your shutters looking bright.
 But once they start turning yellow, there isn’t a lot you can do to fix it.
 The best way to keep your shutters from yellowing is to utilize high-quality ones that are custom made for your home.